badre2753/Automatic_Washing_machine_using_verilog/README.md

-# Automatic Washing Machine Using FSM
+# Automatic Washing Machine Using Verilog on VIVADO

 ## Introduction
 Various day-to-day life systems can be represented using a Finite State Machine (FSM), and an automated washing machine is one of the best examples.
 FSM is a theoretical model used in digital electronics and computer systems where the machine can exist in only one state at a particular instant of time.
 The machine changes from one state to another depending on given inputs, and this process is known as state transition.